Modern pentathlon at the 2024 Summer Olympics: Format

-The running and pistol shooting events are combined in the laser-run as they have been since 2012: athletes face four rounds of shooting, each followed by an 800-metre (874.9 yards) run.
+The running and pistol shooting events are combined in the laser-run as they have been since 2012.
+Athletes will run 5 laps of a 600-metre (656.17 yards) course, stopping for a shooting round near the beginning of the last four laps.
 In each round of shooting, they shoot laser pistols at targets 10 meters away.
 Competitors must hit five targets, or have 50 seconds elapse before they can move to the next leg of the run; there is no additional penalty for missed shots.
 Because the athletes have staggered starts based on the first three events, the first athlete to cross the finish line is the winner.

 Qualification

 Seventy-two athletes are eligible to qualify for each of the two events; a maximum of two per gender from any nation.
 Qualification methods remain the same for both the men's and women's events.

-Host nation France reserves a single place for each in the men's and women's events, while two universality places will be allocated by UIPM once the rest of the qualifiers are decided.
+Host nation France has been guaranteed one quota place automatically, while two invitational positions are distributed by the UIPM once the rest of the qualifiers are announced and thereby decided.

 The qualification period commences with the awarding of the first quota spot to the winner of the 2023 UIPM World Cup final.
 Five continental meets will afford twenty more places each per gender between January and December 2023: one each from Africa and Oceania, five from Asia, eight from Europe, and five from the Americas with a maximum of a single quota per NOC (two winners each from NORCECA and South America, and the gold-medal winner. irrespective of region, from the 2023 Pan American Games in Santiago, Chile).
 Three places will be awarded to the highest-ranked modern pentathletes in each gender-based event at the 2023 and 2024 UIPM World Championships, with the remainder of the total quota offered to those vying for qualification based on the UIPM world rankings.